-The Company is cognisant of the need for its business processes to be "fit for purpose" to enable it to achieve its objectives.
-It will continue to assess and modify business processes to firstly respond to any emerging issues and secondly to reflect the phases the Company will go through; for example, some business processes changed as the Company moved into the re-build phase and further changes are underway to reflect the approaching completion of some workstreams and the characteristics of remaining claims.
+The company is cognisant of the need for its business processes to be "fit for purpose" to enable it to achieve its objectives.
+It will continue to assess and modify business processes to firstly respond to any emerging issues and secondly to reflect the phases the company will go through; for example, some business processes have begun to change as the company moves into the re-build phase.